usethesource/rascal-website/docs/Recipes/Languages/Pico/Syntax/index.md

 Notes:

-*  `Id`, `Natural` and `String` are the basic lexical tokens of the Pico language.
+* ❶   `Id`, `Natural` and `String` are the basic lexical tokens of the Pico language.
-*  `Layout` defines the white space and comments that may occur in a Pico program.
+* ❷   `Layout` defines the white space and comments that may occur in a Pico program.
-*  Some lexical rules are labeled with `@category="Comment"`.
+* ❸   Some lexical rules are labeled with `@category="Comment"`.
 This is for the benefit of syntax highlighting.
-*  The start symbol of the Pico grammar is called `Program`.
+* ❹   The start symbol of the Pico grammar is called `Program`.
-*  The rules for `Expression` describe the priority and associativity of the operators: all operators are left-associative and `||` has a higher priority then `+` and `-`.
+* ❺   The rules for `Expression` describe the priority and associativity of the operators: all operators are left-associative and `||` has a higher priority then `+` and `-`.
-*  Two auxiliary functions `program` are defined that parse a given string or a given location as Pico program.
+* ❻   Two utility functions `program` are defined that parse a given string or a given location as Pico program.